pjmdesi/clp-chk-react/_to-do.md

     * Zoom minimums and maximums
 * Update timecode to use HH:MM:SS:FF format, add second entry to indicate second vid timecode if different framerate
 * Add length time label to end of timeline scrubber
-* If videos are different lengths:
-  * Allow timeline track to indicate where the shorter one ends
-  * Allow user to pick whether black or last frame is shown
 * Fix controller css animation at app launch
-* Fix issue where clipped video doesn't position on the Y-axis correctly if the conrtoller bar is docked on startup
+* Fix issue where clipped video doesn't position on the Y-axis correctly if the controller bar is docked on startup
 * Display audio waveform to indicate which / how loud each video is playing. [source](https://css-tricks.com/making-an-audio-waveform-visualizer-with-vanilla-javascript/)
 * Fix issue where panning doesn't work when clipping tool is locked.
-* Round zoom percentage values to match percentage label values.
 * Create info page for controls and keyboard shortcuts (if there ever are any).
 * Fix issue where divider auto doesn't work if divider was locked before toggling auto on.